AnicetNgrt/jiro-nn/examples/housing/cr.typ

 $ E(X^((n))) = "MSE" ⚬ L^((N)) ⚬ L^((N-1)) ⚬ ... ⚬ L^((n)) $

-Using the chain rule to compute $(f ⚬ g)'$ whe can compute the gradient of our error with respect to any layer's input, weights and biases, and apply SGD on the learnable parameters.
+Using the chain rule to compute $(f ⚬ g)'$ whe can compute the gradient of the loss function with respect to any layer's input, weights and biases, and apply SGD on the learnable parameters.
 We can also consider our activation as an intermediary layer between two $L^((N))$, and therefore add it to the gradient's formula.

 This can be implemented as the mirror of the forward pass' implementation.
-A structure feeds the gradient of the next layer's input with respect to the loss to the previous layer, which becomes the previous layer's gradient with respect to its output, from which it can compute the other gradients using these formulas which can be proved using the chain rule @fromscratch:
+A structure feeds $(delta E)/(delta X^((n)))$, to the previous $n-1$ layer, which becomes its $(delta E)/(delta Y)$, from which it can compute the other gradients using these formulas which can be proved using the chain rule @fromscratch:

 $ limits((delta E)/(delta W))_(j times i) = limits((delta E)/(delta Y))_(j times 1) dot limits((scripts(limits(X)_(i times 1)))^t)_(1 times i) $